IHCantabria/wiki.IA/wikiIA/sheets/VIRTUAL RIVERSCAPES.md

 ##

-The integration of virtual watersheds with ecological datasets forms the foundation for developing machine and deep learning algorithms that will enable the following:
+The integration of virtual riverscape with ecological datasets forms the foundation for developing machine and deep learning algorithms that will enable the following:

 1. **Determine the predictor variables** that contribute significantly to each model.
-2. Predict the values of the target ecological component **across the entire river network** of mainland Spain and understand the spatial patterns associated with their distribution.
+2. Predict the values of the target ecological component **across the entire digital riverscape**  and understand the spatial patterns associated with their distribution.
 3. **Evaluate the spatial distribution**of predicted values to understand the spatial patterns associated with their distribution.
 4. **Interpret and contextualize the result** within the broader ecological and legal framework, such as the concept of Ecological Status under the Water Framework Directive.